dilannarvaez24/challenge_number_4/README.md

 ### What I did? 🖱️ ###

 First of all, I searched in the web what the prime numbers are.
-What I found was that prime numbers are indeed just numbers greater than one and which have only two factors (one and his own self)
+What I found was that prime numbers are indeed just numbers greater than one and which have only two factors (one and his own self).
+Once clarified what the prime numbers are, th enext steps are creating the pseudocode and the flowcharts.

+#### For the pseducode building ####

+Taking as example one of the previous challenges and examples given by the teacher, I built the pseudocode from a theory of how to find when a number is factor or not of another number.
+For building this pseudocode I´ve taken into account some variables as "while", "then". "if", etc. Now, I´ll share a little bit of the pseudocode I created an what I took as first attempt of pseudocode:

+> i:integer
+start
+	i: = 1
+	n: = (n^0.5) + 1
+	while (i < n)
+		If module (n,i): == 0
+			Then
+				write ("i is factor of n")
+					If more than 2i are factors
+						Then write ("i is not prime number")
+					If not
+						write (i is prime number)
+End while